plumvillage/oracles/oracles.rst

 #.

     | To give away yourself, keeps yourself still,
-    | And you must live, drawn by your own sweet skill.
+    | Make me a willow cabin at your gate.

 #.